 A sway bar is simply a device that stiffens side-to-side motion to minimize it.
 They can be installed on vehicles to minimize body roll or on hitches to minimize camper sway.

 Sway bars are included on one axle on most vehicles and are a single piece of metal that connects from one side of the vehicle to the other.
 As the vehicle rolls one way the bar twists and pushes up on the side that’s low.
 This helps stiffen the side-to-side rocking and keeps the vehicle more upright.

-You can add a sway bar to your trailer hitch to reduce sway when pulling a camper.
+You can add sway bars to your trailer hitch to reduce sway when pulling a camper.
 There are different kinds, but they all work to reduce sway when towing.
 Some use a cam lock to prevent your trailer from moving from side to side, while others use friction to prevent swaying.
-These sway control hitches are mounted at the back alongside the hitch ball.
+These sway-control hitches are mounted at the back alongside the hitch ball.

 Do You Need a Sway Bar to Pull a Camper?

 Fifth wheel trailers do not need sway bars.
 One of the major benefits of a fifth wheel is the way it pulls from over the axle it is much more stable.
 Travel trailers however can benefit greatly from a sway control hitch.

 Sway control or sway bar hitches are optional pieces of equipment that you can add to your camper or hitch to prevent sway.
 Although they’re not required, adding a sway bar will provide a much more comfortable and stable towing experience and give you peace of mind.

 A vehicle-based sway bar is usually not required to pull a trailer, or the factory sway bars are typically adequate.
 For taller vehicles like motorhomes or trucks with truck campers, a vehicle sway bar upgrade is highly recommended, however.

 Which Campers Need Sway Bars?